Brown butter. Toffee bits. Chocolate chips. Flaky sea salt. You need The Perfect Cookie in your life RIGHT NOW.

 First of all, COOL the browned butter for 10 minutes.
 When you combine hot browned butter with raw eggs, you may inadvertently temper the eggs!
 DO NOT TEMPER THE EGGS!
 This will affect the final texture!
 Tempered eggs results in a cake-y cookie instead of chewy, crispy deliciousness.
 Instead, set a timer and hang out for 10 minutes.

 Next, DO NOT USE a stainless steel bowl.
 Using a stainless steel bowl prevents the brown butter from cooling properly.
 The metal retains all the heat from the butter and tempers the eggs.
 Again, you do not want to temper the eggs!
 Instead, I recommend using a glass, ceramic, or even bamboo bowl.
 (I use a bamboo bowl.)

 Finally, STORE these cookies in a cookie tin or leave them uncovered, at room temperature.
 Every time I store these cookies in an airtight container, the texture becomes BLEH.
 A cookie tin is basically a round tin container that you can get from any kitchen store.
 I’ve even seen them at the dollar store.
-(My best friend swears by storing cookies in a ziploc baggie with a stale piece of bread inside to keep that chewy texure but these cookies have never lasted long enough to do that around here!)
+(My BFF swears by storing cookies in a ziploc baggie with a stale piece of bread inside to keep that chewy texture but these cookies have never lasted long enough to do that around here!)